bullhornfixie/exploring-various-api-calls-javascript/README.md

 ```
 npm install fetch
 ```
-* Fetch returns data a text or json depending on request
+* Fetch returns data a text or JSON depending on request
 * Fetch API provides a JavaScript interface for HTTP requests and responses

 ### Axios